 The Board and HRCC can use their discretion to adjust the mathematically determined awards up or down to address the impact of unforeseen or extraordinary events, including reducing them to zero if performance is not in line with expectations for performance, risk management, or conduct.
-For 2017, no such discretion was applied, other than in respect of Mr. Saunders' individual performance under the short-term incentive plan (see footnote 2 to the "2017 short-term incentives" table on page 22 for details).
+For 2018, no such discretion was applied.